 Examples of tests that are carried out:

-The wash test ensures that the garment meets Lindex quality requirements relating to shrinkage and wringing and that the colour stays fast after washing.
+The wash test ensures that the garment meets Lindex quality requirements relating to shrinkage and wringing and that the colour stays after washing.

 Dry colour transfer test